adityakiran1423/wallpapers/README.md

 # Wallpapers

-Colection of all wallpapers found from various sources
+Collection of all wallpapers found from various sources